KvanTTT/Articles/Genealogy-Tree-In-Git/English.md

 [protected](https://help.github.com/en/articles/about-protected-branches) (do
 not worry: it is possible to "resurrect" it in the future, if necessary).

-The event "Wedding" has two ancestors - spouses.
-"Divorce" has one ancestor - the previous "Wedding".
-Family and parenting is work, so we can say that after the wedding a new descendant also appears - "relationship" which ends after a divorce (or death of a spouse).
+The event "Wedding" has two ancestors—spouses.
+"Divorce" has one ancestor—the previous "Wedding".
+Family and parenting is work, so we can say that after the wedding a new descendant also appears—"relationship" which ends after a divorce (or death of a spouse).
 It resumes after the next wedding.
 In addition, several people may participate in a relationship (merging several branches).